webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 ### Tags

 Apply tags to the workflow.
 Tags applied to the workflow will propagate to every crawl created with it at the time of crawl creation.

-### Collection Auto-Add

-Search for and specify [collections](collection.md) that this crawl workflow should automatically add archived items to as soon as crawling finishes.
-Canceled and Failed crawls will not be added to collections.